datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

   - This means there's no risk of accidentally changing data when you analyze it.
   - If we get new data we can rerun the query.
 - It's fast, even for large amounts of data.
-- It improves quality control of data entry (type constraints and use of forms in MS Access, Filemaker, Oracle Application Express etc.)
+- It improves quality control of data entry.
+  - Restrictions on what is valid data within a table can be enforced in different ways, such as the use of data types, cross-references and other relationships between tables.
-- The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.
+- The concepts used in querying relational databases help us understanding how to do similar things in other programming languages such as R or Python.

+In many small datasets we have only a few tables and we don't have to think about too many cross-references, or *keys*, between tables.
+Shared keys between tables becomes increasingly important as the volume and complexity of data grows.
+One motivation for using relational databases is being able to organize data using keys that must consistently refer to other tables.

 ### Database Management Systems